yinx/360docs/docs.md

 ```

 Now we're set up to declare a Feign client since this annotation scans for interfaces that declare they are feign clients.
-We won't go into more details as we didn't use Feign in the services we worked on.

 <a name="zuul"></a>
 #### Zuul (Gateway)